magicblock-labs/.github/profile/README.md

 ## **Magicblock** ✨

-Magicblock is an framework for on-chain games on Solana/SVM.
-We believe in open-source, in making no compromise between composabliity/UX and we are deeply committed to bring on-chain games into the mainstream.
+Magicblock is a framework for on-chain games on Solana/SVM.
+We believe in open-source, in making no compromise between composability/UX and we are deeply committed to bringing on-chain games into the mainstream.

 This Github hosts all our open-source experiments and production-ready tools.